a-liut/gio-fog-node-go/README.md

       }
     ```

-- POST /devices/{deviceId}/actions/{actionName}: trigger an action on the selected device
+- POST /devices/{deviceId}/actions/{actionName}: trigger an action on the selected device.
+    It allows to specify a value to send to the device for the requested action

+    Example body: .../actions/<characteristicUUID>
+    ```json
+    {
+      "value": 42
+    }
+    ```

     Example response: